shirleyChou/Blog/content/post/week2-andrew-ng-machine-learning.md

 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/not-working.JPG?raw=true)

 And one useful thing that this should of plot can tell you also is that by the time you've gotten out to maybe between three hundred and four hundred iterations, it looks like that J of theta hasn't gone down much more.
-So it looks like that that J of theta have more or less converged because your cost function isn't going down much more. **So looking at the figure can also help you judge whether or not gradient descent has converged**.
+So it looks like that J of theta have more or less converged because your cost function isn't going down much more. **So looking at the figure can also help you judge whether or not gradient descent has converged**.

-By the way, the number of iterations that gradient descent takes to converge for a particular application can vary a lot.
-So it is hard to tell how many iteration gradient descent needs to converge, and is usually by plotting this sort of plot to try to tell if gradient descent has converged.
+By the way, the number of iterations that gradient descent takes to converge for a particular application can vary a lot. **So it is hard to tell how many iteration gradient descent needs to converge, and is usually by plotting this sort of plot to try to tell if gradient descent has converged**.

 It is also possible to come up with **automatic convergence test**, namely to have a algorithm to try to tell you if gradient descent has converged.
 Say we can declare convergence if J of theta decreases by less than 10^(-3) in one iteraion.
 But the threshold is very difficult to decide.
 So maybe simply plot the figure is a proper choice.

 #### How to choose learning rate alpha?
-If alpha is too small, slow convergence. if alpha too large: J of theta may not decrease on every iteraion or may not converge.
+If alpha is too small, slow convergence.
+If alpha too large, J of theta may not decrease on every iteraion or may not converge.

 So when run gradient descent, try a range of values: 0.001, 0.003, 0.01, 0.03, 0.1, 0.3, 1 and pick the alpha seems to be causing J of theta to decrease rapidly.